GhostsonAcid/AudioClipboard/README.md

 - Handles combined audio regions (-although Ardour currently suffers from [many combined region bugs](https://discourse.ardour.org/t/better-compound-region-handling/111930), which can occasionally cause various problems in attempts to copy them, despite my best efforts).
 - There's a built-in 'Source Finder Wizard' that automatically discovers potential source matches (via similar naming) during Pre-Paste, and offers them for approval.
 (This feature helps reduce redundant or unecessary imports/embeds.)
 - All contained in a single, standalone Lua script.
-- The Paste action is an undoable command _(via ctrl-Z/cmd-Z, etc.)._
+- The Paste action is an undoable command (via ctrl-Z/cmd-Z, etc.).
 - File-collisions and accidental erasures are prevented behind the scenes via simple file-name checks.
 - Legacy Dual-Mono stereo pairs (with -L/-R endings) are automatically modernized during pre-paste by renaming them with standard (%L/%R) endings.
 - Legacy fade shapes inherited from older versions of Ardour (like v2, etc.) are automatically detected and replaced during pasting with their closest modern equivalents. (-And the user is informed about this.)
-- Under GPL, thus: 100% free to use, copy, alter, distribute, etc.!
+- Under the GNU General Public License (GPL), thus: 100% free to use, copy, alter, distribute, etc.!

 ### Known Limitations/Warnings